“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 But if you’re reading this post, then you know that there is a better way to bribing your child with external tokens of affection or punishing them using force.

-You know in your heart of hearts that using those things will only erode your relationship with your child, rendering them ineffective in the long run.
+You know that using those things will only erode your relationship with your child, rendering them ineffective in the long run.

-You know that your child is not the enemy and doesn’t deserve to be treated as if he is.
+You know that your child is not the enemy and doesn’t deserve to be treated as if he were.

-You want to be a loving and nurturing parent without raising entitled children.
+You want to be a loving and nurturing parent without raising entitled children who throw tantrums if they don’t get what they want.

 You want to forge a deep connection with your child that reflects just how much you love him so that when he grows up, he can think for himself, instead of bowing down to external pressure.